 1. Air drying

 If you decide to air dry your curls, you are badass and have some huevos rancheros.
 If you think you don’t need any product, even better for you.
 I, however, use Motion Lotion by Kevin Murphy (love the name).
-Motion Lotion is great because it holds curls without making them crunchy or tacky, instead leaving you with soft, touchable curls.
+Motion Lotion is great because it holds curls without making them crunchy or tacky, leaving you with soft, touchable curls.
 You obviously don’t have to use that specific brand (there are tons of curl products out there), but that’s the one I’ve found to be the best.

 2. Using a Diffuser